rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 3. The Cython layer: The wrappers around the fast C++ `libcudf` library.

 In this document we will review each of these layers, their roles, and the requisite tradeoffs.
-Afterwards, we provide some context on other, ancillary structural components of the package.

-**TODO**: Talk about interop with other libraries.
-This fits in multiple places.

 ## The Frame layer